phongever/phongever/src/content/blog/fix-the-scooter.md

 This evening, uncle Chinh had a sum-up party

-Both aunt Thuy's family and aunt Roi's family came
+Aunt Thuy's family and aunt Roi's family came

 Uncle No rode my scooter with Ben